yvelikova/axway-open-docs/content/en/docs/central/connect-aws-gateway/prepare-aws-api-gateway.md

 At this point your agents will be deployed in the EC2 instance and start automatically.
 Once started, go to CloudWatch to see the logs.

-Now you are ready to [deploy your agents](/docs/central/connect-aws-gateway/deploy-your-agents-1)
+Now you are ready to [deploy agents](/docs/central/connect-aws-gateway/deploy-your-agents-1).